The Bankrate promise

 What is a money market fund?

 There are also tax-exempt money market funds, which invest at least 80 percent of their portfolios in municipal securities.
-In fact, in some cases, you might be able to invest in a money market fund that is geared to invest in securities in the state where you reside.
-While all those options set money market funds apart from money market accounts, they do come with the same withdrawal limitations: No more than six per month.
-According to the SEC, there is currently around $3 trillion collectively invested in money market funds.
+In fact, in some cases, you might be able to buy shares in a money market fund that is geared to invest in securities in the state where you reside.

 Are money market funds safe?